 5. Test and improve

 Start with a small project or pilot to test how well both teams collaborate and if the product meets market needs.
-For example, 3L Robotics, a company in Brno specialising in automated parcel delivery, teamed up with Honeywell Aerospace on a pilot project.
-With JIC’s support, they tested how 3L Robotics’ drone helipad system worked with Honeywell’s mission planning software.
-The pilot improved drone delivery efficiency and safety, leading to new products in logistics.
+For example, 3L Robotics, a company in Brno that specialises in automated parcel delivery, partnered with Honeywell Aerospace on a pilot project.
+With JIC’s support, they tested how 3L Robotics’ drone helipad system integrated with Honeywell’s mission planning software.
+This pilot improved drone delivery efficiency and safety, resulting in new logistics products.

 6. Build on the partnership

-If the pilot succeeds, it’s time to scale up.
-This could mean expanding into new markets, developing more products, or even running joint marketing campaigns.
-Start-ups can tap into the corporations’ network to reach more customers and refine their offerings with better insights.
+If the pilot goes well, it’s time to scale up.
+This could mean launching in new markets, developing more products, or teaming up on joint marketing efforts.
+Start-ups can also tap into the corporations’ network to reach more customers and improuve their offering with deeper insights.

-There might also be opportunities for deeper collaboration.
-Corporations might invest directly in start-ups as part of their open innovation strategy or create spin-offs to explore new ideas.
-Such support helps start-ups grow, access more resources, and scale faster.
+There's also room for even closer collaboration.
+Some corporations invest directly in start-ups as part of their open innovation strategies, while others create spin-offs to explore new ideas.
+This kind of support gives start-ups access to more resources and helps them grow faster.

-To stay ahead in changing industries, partnerships between scale-ups and corporations are essential.
-Tomáš Szaszi, Director of Strategy & Innovation at Honeywell, explains: “Start-ups and SMEs are key to early-stage innovation.
-Speed, agility, and trust are what make these collaborations successful.”
+In fast-changing industries, these kinds of partnerships are more important than ever.
+Tomáš Szaszi, Director of Strategy & Innovation at Honeywell, puts it simply: “Start-ups and SMEs drive early-stage innovation.
+It’s speed, agility, and trust that make these collaborations work.”

-Ready to start your partnership?
-Reach out to your local Network contact point today and see how we can support your business.
+Thinking about your next big partnership?
+Reach out to your local Network contact point and find out how we can help.

-Lucie Kaniokova is a Business Innovation Manager and Open Innovation facilitator with nearly 20 years in management consultancy.
-She specialises in connecting corporates with high-tech scale-ups and has expertise in strategic business insights, technology scouting, and client acquisition.
+Lucie Kaniokova is a Business Innovation Manager and Open Innovation facilitator with nearly 20 years of experience in management consultancy.
+She specialises in bridging the gap between corporations and high-tech scale-ups, with expertise in strategic business insights, technology scouting, and client acquisition.

 The article was co-authored by Ruxandra-Laura Bosilca, PhD, Social Media and Community Manager for Enterprise Europe Network.